 Hedgerows are the vital stitching in the patchwork of our countryside.
 Not only are they beautiful, with shifting seasonal colours, but they also provide homes and corridors for wildlife.
 And all the while they help tackle the climate crisis by capturing carbon from the air and storing it in plants, slowing climate change.

-In recognition of this, CPRE Hampshire are delighted to be working with CPRE National and other CPRE regional branches to produce a series of Hedgerow Hero initiatives of our own.
+In recognition of this, CPRE Hampshire are delighted to be working with CPRE National and other CPRE regional branches to produce a series of Hedgerow Hero initiatives of our own, including The Hampshire Hedge.

 Keep scrolling down for more information and further resources on the value and importance of hedgerows and how and why we need to look after them.